-Please find attached United Firefighters Union of Australia - Tasmania Branch 2018/19 financial and expenditure reports and ORP Statement.
+Please find attached United Firefighters Union of Australia - Tasmania Branch 2018 financial and expenditure reports.

-The General Purpose Financial reports were presented to the Branch Committee of Management on Thursday 17 October 2019 for endorsement.
-A copy of these report and the ORP statement were then sent to all Branch members on 6 November 2019, the report's & ORP were subsequently presented at the Branch AGM on Thursday 28 November 2019.
+The General Purpose Financial reports were presented to the Branch Committee of Management on Thursday 20 October 2019 for endorsement in accordance with.
+A copy of the GPFR reports and ORP statement was sent to all Tasmania branch members on 19 November 2020, the report were subsequently presented at the Branch AGM on Friday 11 December 2020.